Health & Financial Qualifications

 In addition to the list above LTC underwriters will look at the overall health of a person and there may be a combination of health issues that prevent underwriting.
 As you know a change of health can occur without any warning and once it occurs you may not be insurable.

-For those with no assets or are low-income they would most likely be depending on state aid (Medicaid/welfare).
-In most cases the most you should budget for your policy is no more than 7% of your income.
+For those with no assets or are low-income would most likely be depending on state aid (Medicaid/welfare).

 Many families are going to face the financial burden of long term care expense.
-In a worst-case-scenario long term care could conceivably cost up to $1Mil (10yrs at $100,000/yr).
-If it happened to you, where would you get the $1Mil?
+According to financial advisor Jonathan Pond, long term care expenses are the main reason estates are depleted.

 The purpose for this insurance is to protect that nest egg you've spent years building or are in the process of building.
 That nest egg is your income for retirement.
-Imagine what it would be like if you had to spend that on long term care?
-Refer to the Interest on Savings chart to see how insurance protects the nest egg.
+Imagine what it would be like if you had to spend that on long term care.

-The non-financial side of long term care insurance is the support you get from the care coordinator.
+The non-financial side of long term care insurance is the support you get from the care coordinator, the person who will help to set up and manage your care at no cost to you.
 Ask anyone who has had to do this how much is involved and how stressful it was for them (and their family).

 If you or your spouse needed care, who would you call?
 Would you look in the yellow pages for care providers?
 Who would you know to trust?
 You've heard the horror stories about theft and abuse by care givers.
 Why take a chance, let a professional help.
 With insurance you will have care management not crisis management.

-The care coordinator is not a gatekeeper, they are usually a local nurse, who knows everyone in your community that provides whatever you need for your care, be it a carpenter for home modifications, home care helpers, therapists, and others.
+The care coordinator is not a gatekeeper, it is usually a local nurse: who knows everyone in your community that provides whatever you need for your care, be it a carpenter for home modifications, home care helpers, therapists or others.
 This saves you and/or your family from setting up and managing care, which can be very stressful and time consuming.